A Communication-Latency-Aware Co-Simulation Platform for Safety and Comfort Evaluation of Cloud-Controlled ICVs: Introduction

 In summary, three limitations are evident in existing simulation platforms.
 First, vehicle dynamics and traffic flow are often handled separately, with few platforms integrating both and frequently lacking V2X simulation, which makes ICVs testing infeasible.
 Second, the absence of real-world communication latency data has constrained research on its effects.
 Third, testing efficiency is limited, as the ego vehicle is generally exposed to a low critical driving environment, reducing interaction with challenging scenarios.

-To address the identified limitations, a co-simulation platform has been developed with the following contributions: \begin{enumerate} \item Simulations of vehicle dynamics, traffic flow, and vehicle-to-cloud (V2C) communication are achieved by integrating CarMaker and Vissim. \item The vehicle dynamics model and traffic flow are built upon real measurements, while two V2C communication latency models, based on data collected in China and Hungary, are implemented to represent realistic communication latencies for different use cases. \item The V2C communication latency distributions are statistically fitted to measurement data and further validated through analytical derivation to follow Gamma distributions. \item Background vehicles (BGVs) are strategically controlled to ensure higher exposure to critical driving scenarios, thereby enhancing testing efficiency. \item The effects of varying V2C communication latencies on ICVs are systematically investigated and analyzed. \end{enumerate}
+To address the identified limitations, a co-simulation platform has been developed with the following contributions: \begin{enumerate} \item Simulations of vehicle dynamics, traffic flow, and vehicle-to-cloud (V2C) communication are achieved by integrating CarMaker and Vissim. \item The vehicle dynamics model and traffic flow are built upon real measurements~and integrated into a co-simulation platform to enhance realism.~Two V2C communication latency models, based on data collected in China and Hungary, are implemented to represent realistic communication latencies for different use cases. \item The V2C communication latency distributions are statistically fitted to measurement data and further validated through analytical derivation to follow Gamma distributions. \item Background vehicles (BGVs) are strategically controlled to ensure higher exposure to critical driving scenarios, thereby enhancing testing efficiency. \item The effects of varying V2C communication latencies on ICVs are systematically investigated and analyzed. \end{enumerate}

 A tool is described for simulating critical driving scenarios with realistic communication latencies, aiding the development of robust ICVs algorithms.
-Safety and comfort performance under diverse latency conditions is also facilitated.
+Safety and comfort performance under diverse latency conditions is also facilitated.~Table~\ref{tab:work_comparison} provides a comparison between the proposed platform and representative prior works across key aspects.